Shiny White Suburban

 “Get your baby out of there.”

-“Ain’t nothing stopping you from teaching your baby girl how to throw a punch,” the woman adds, dabbing the corner of her mouth with a napkin.
+“Ain’t nothing stopping you from teaching your baby girl how to throw a punch,” the woman added, dabbing the corner of her mouth with a napkin.
 “When I was a kid, my daddy gave me a switchblade, which was funny cause I wasn’t allowed to wear slacks, so I kept it in my bra.”

-Her daughter says no. She won’t.
+Her daughter said no. She would not.

 The white woman moved quickly and quietly.
 She got her baby out of there.